awslabs/sageinspector/README.md

 # Sage-Inspector

-A tool to ispect SageMaker resources more easily.
+A tool to inspect SageMaker resources more easily.

 ### CLI